nice-digital/nice-design-system/.github/CONTRIBUTING.md

 # Contribution Guidelines

-We welcome patches to NICE Experience, as long as you follow these
+We welcome patches to NICE Design System, as long as you follow these
 guidelines:

 ## Coding standards